 Early Morning Opera (EMO) is a genre-bending performance and art lab whose works explore emerging technologies, live audiences, and unclassifiable experience, while reflecting artistic director Lars Jan’s background in progressive activism.
-Our works chart complex constellations of ideas through language and other media, and assert the vital function of live events in our increasingly mediated world.
+Our works chart complex constellations of ideas through language and other media, and assert the vital function of live events in our increasingly screen-based world.

 Since presenting our first work in 2004, EMO has evolved into a permeable network of principal artists and an ever-expanding group of new collaborators, with expertise in fields as diverse as data visualization, architecture, climate paleontology, cognitive neuroscience, and experimental plumbing.